John Bolton (illustrator): In other media

 In 2003, author Neil Gaiman directed A Short Film About John Bolton where the painter (played by John O'Mahony) is interviewed by a reporter seeking to answer "Where do your ideas come from?"
 The artist is portrayed as very soft-spoken and reclusive, somewhat of a reluctant local celebrity in Crouch End, London.
 Bolton himself plays a guest interviewed at a gallery showing.

+Awards

+Bolton received an Inkpot Award in 1988.
+He won an Eisner Award for Best Painter/Digital Artist in 1996.